nemkin/algorithms/README.md

 # algorithms
-Algorithm implementations for competitive programming in C++/Python.
+Algorithms, solutions, implementations for competitive programming in C++/Python.